francisengelmann/PyViz3D/docs/index.md

 ## Getting Started

-This is a minimal example to get you started.
+This is a simple example to get you started.

 ### Installation
-To intall PyViz3D perform `pip install -i https://test.pypi.org/simple/ pyviz3d`
+Intall PyViz3D via pip: `pip install -i https://test.pypi.org/simple/ pyviz3d`
+This is currently on the test-repository of pypi until a stable version is available.

 ### Minimal example
 In this simple example we will display multiple point clouds.